 - 4.1.1 To ensure interoperability, all EIRENE mobiles are specified with a common level of basic services, facilities and features.
-This section of the specification gives details of these core requirements, while sections 5-7A detail requirements specific to each of the radio types.
-(I) - 4.1.2 The logical architecture of an EIRENE mobile station (EIRENE MS) is shown in figure 4-1.
+This section of the specification gives details of these core requirements, while sections 5-7A and 16 detail requirements specific to each of the radio types.
+(I) - 4.1.2 The logical architecture of an EIRENE Cab Radio or handheld mobile station is shown in figure 4-1.
 The architecture consists of the following elements: (I) - a) GSM Mobile Termination (GSM-MT): comprising GSM mobile equipment and SIM; - b) Direct Mode Mobile Termination (DM-MT): for direct mode communications; - c) EIRENE applications: standardised features outside GSM: dependent on radio type; - d) Man Machine Interface (MMI): dependent on radio type.